Who owns Reins of Rhythm?

 What happens if my instructor needs to cancel a lesson?

 If an instructor needs to cancel a lesson, a make-up lesson will be re-scheduled or the lesson will not be charged for and will still be available as a paid lesson.

 Every effort will be made to hold scheduled lessons.
 In the event of inclement weather, lessons will continue as planned and students will be instructed in the indoor classroom if the indoor arena is too cold.
 Lessons will only be canceled in extreme weather cases when Reins of Rhythm deems that it is not safe to hold a lesson on the farm.

 What happens if we take a break from lessons?

 Due to the fact that Reins of Rhythm relies on lesson payments to pay for the costs of running the program, we cannot hold a spot.
 If we are given a minimum of 30 days notice, and the exact dates of when the break will be, we will do our best to find someone from the wait list willing to take a temporary spot but we cannot guarantee that will be possible.
 A rider taking a break will be put back on the wait list.

 What are the benefits of riding and working with horses?

 While riding a horse, students are given the opportunity to feel freedom and power through movement.
 As the horse walks, the movement is transferred to the rider, providing a combination of sensory, motor, and neurological stimulation.
 This translates to stronger muscles, better balance and coordination, and improved gait.
 Just as important as the physical benefits, greater self-confidence and self-esteem can be achieved through the freedom of movement.
 Working with horses also teaches respect, responsibility, patience, and perseverance.

 How often do participants have lessons?
-Most students ride once a week, in groups of two for either 30 or 60 minutes.
+Most students ride once a week, in groups of two or three, for either 30 or 60 minutes.
 Lessons are conducted year round as we have an insulated indoor arena.